Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are a number of offenses that can be dismissed however, some conditions apply.
 Please reference compliance dismissals or contact the Court at 940-686-4707 if you have any questions.

-Please review the Comparison Chart (PDF) which explains the difference between taking a Driver's Safety course or requesting to take Deferred Disposition.
+Please review the DSC and Deferred Info Chart which explains the difference between taking a Driver’s Safety course or requesting to take Deferred Disposition.

 If you are charged with an eligible moving violation, you may request leave to take a Driver’s Safety Course for the dismissal of your citation.
 However, you will lose that right if you do not appear in person, or provide written notice to the Court on or before your appearance date (the date in the lower section of your citation).
 If your appearance date passes without an appearance by you, either in person or in writing, the fine amount on your citation may increase for failure to appear.